Urban Forestry Compliance

 Urban Forestry Permit

-- Grading or complete reconstruction of a parking lot or flatwork
+- Clearing, Grading, and/or Paving including construction or reconstruction of a parking lot, or other flatwork or land disturbance.

 How to apply for a permit

 Application forms, calculations and site plans may be submitted electronically through the City’s online permitting system or delivered to the address below.
 Please note that paper applications must include a CD or flash drive containing PDF versions of application documents.

 Development Services Department, Lower Level #LL 1110 200 Texas St.